Q. What turned out to be a surprise when you were writing Mystery Shores?

 A. Oh, great question.
 The first answer that comes to my mind is a spoiler, so I'd better continue on to my second answer...Tufted Puffins!
 (Warning: I'm going to shamelessly post pictures of cute puffins here.)

 Tufted Puffins are so different from the puffins I pictured before in my mind.
 The puffins on Mystery Shores Island have golden head plumes and wear bold white triangles on their faces during the breeding season.
 This is the time when puffins are most visible, since their travels out on the ocean are in some ways still a mystery.

 Tufted Puffins are the ones you'll find along the Washington coast (where Mystery Shores takes place).
 These puffins have an air of distinction about them, I think.
 But, like all puffins, they are also endearing.
-I loved having them show up as part of my book.
+I loved having them show up as part of the mystery.

 Q. What was the first story you ever wrote?